|Dugan, Jenifer E.||University of California-Santa Barbara (UCSB-MSI)||Principal Investigator|

 |Rauch, Shannon||Woods Hole Oceanographic Institution (WHOI BCO-DMO)||BCO-DMO Data Manager|

-Composition and abundance of macrophyte wrack at six Santa Barbara beaches quantified during surveys conducted from 2015-2017.
+Physical characteristics of six Santa Barbara beaches quantified during surveys conducted from 2015-2017.

-We quantified composition and abundance of macrophyte wrack of the six study beaches during each survey from 2015-2017.
-Wrack composition and cover were recorded for each of six shore-normal transects of variable length that extended from the lower edge of terrestrial vegetation or the bluff to the lowest intertidal level exposed by swash at each location.
+We quantified physical characteristics of the six study beaches during each survey conducted from 2015-2017.
+Physical characteristics were recorded for each of six shore-normal transects of variable length that extended from the lower edge of terrestrial vegetation or the bluff to the lowest intertidal level exposed by swash at each location.
 The transects were randomly assigned to locations within the first 100 m of shoreline from the access point using a random number table and a distance measuring wheel.
-We used a line-intercept method along each transect tape to quantify wrack cover.
-The presence and extent (length, depth) of each type of macrophyte, driftwood, carrion, tar, trash and any other beach-cast wrack was recorded along each transect tape, yielding total wrack cover by wrack type for each transect.
-Data are reported as m2/m of shoreline.
+To characterize the beach, surf and swash zones we measured the beach width from lower edge of terrestrial vegetation or the bluff to the lowest intertidal level exposed by swash, recording locations of the water table outcrop (WTO) and high tide strand line (HTS) and beach slope at these two locations.

 - joined site coordinates to the data using Site Name as the key;

 - replaced oct with October and nov with November for consistency in month field;

 - replaced spaces with underscores in field names.

 |Site_Name||Unique site name||unitless|

 |Latitude||Latitude of the survey site; positive values = North||decimal degrees North|

 |Longitude||Longitude of the survey site; positive values = East||decimal degrees East|